lapps/org.lappsgrid.examples/README.md

     }
 ```

-If you have multiple services inherit an abstract class or interface, you can give `@CommonMetadata` at the super class/interface for common factors.

-Now, in `WhitespaceTokenizer` class, we need a method to read the JSON files generated by `MetadataProcess` plugin.
+Finally, in `WhitespaceTokenizer` class, we need a method to read the JSON files generated by `MetadataProcess` plugin.
 The files are stored as `/resources/metadata/CLASS_NAME.json`.

 Here's an example: